Connect a GL.iNet router to public hotspots with a Captive Portal¶

 Use as a repeater to allow connections with multiple devices

-Besides that, some public Wi-Fi such as hotel complimentary Wi-Fi are limited to let's say 2 devices.
-When you're travelling in a group, that's just not going to work.
-Instead, you could connect a travel router to the hotel Wi-Fi, and use it as a hotspot to broadcast Wi-Fi to all your devices including laptops, smartphones, tablets…etc. The hotel Wi-Fi will only recognize the travel router as a single device, but you could enjoy the free Wi-Fi as many devices as you want.
+Besides that, some public Wi-Fi networks (e.g., hotel Wi-Fi) limit access to, for example, two devices.
+When traveling in a group, this is impractical.
+Instead, you can connect a travel router to the hotel Wi-Fi and use it as a repeater to broadcast a Wi-Fi signal to all your devices, including laptops, smartphones, tablets, etc. The hotel Wi-Fi will only recognize the travel router as a single device, but you can connect as many devices as you want to the free Wi-Fi.

-How do I connect my router to a public hotspot via captive portal?¶
+How to connect router to public hotspots with captive portal?¶

 -

-Connect your smartphone or computer to the router.
+Connect a smartphone or computer to the router.

 Power on the router.
-On your smartphone or computer, connect WiFi to your travel router by searching its SSID, and enter the WiFi password.
-The default password indicated as “WIFI Key” on the bottom of your router.
+On your smartphone or computer, search for the router's SSID and enter the Wi-Fi password.
+The default SSID and password are printed on the bottom of the router.

 -